VCL3D/DeepPanoramaLighting/index.md

 -->

 > Images are in-the-wild samples from [HDRiHaven](https://hdrihaven.com/).
 Three materials are used: a conductor(reflecting mirror), rough plastic and another conductor(gold).
-On each row, the leftmost image is the panorama, while the rightmost show perspective renders (viewport denoted within the panorama).
+On each row, the leftmost image is the panorama, while the rightmost show perspective render (viewport denoted within the panorama).

 # Publication
 <a href="https://arxiv.org/"><img src="./assets/images/paper_image.png" width="900" title="arXiv paper link" alt="arXiv"/></a>